The Ultimate Ignition Poker Review

 - Zone Poker fast-fold mode available on mobile

-- The fastest payouts in the US market
+- Some of the fastest payouts in the US market

-- Very quick bonus clear rate if playing Zone
+- Very quick bonus clearing rate if playing Zone

 - New ownership is likely tied to Bovada, but is still a mystery